Arts in Action: Call for Teaching Artists

 All submissions must be submitted through our online Opportunities Portal.
 Create an account, login and then click on the purple “Start Entry” button.
 You may begin drafting your proposal by selecting “Arts in Action — Teaching Artist” as your category.
 Some artists may be invited to a brief interview.

-Arts Council will compensate the Teaching Artists a fee of $2000.00 (including GST) for the development and delivery of three 2-3 hour workshops spaced out over the course of 6 weeks.
+Arts Council will compensate the Teaching Artists a fee of $1700.00 (including GST) for the development and delivery of two 3-4 hour workshops spaced out over the course of 4 weeks.

 The artists will be selected on the appropriateness of the program to teach to Seniors or Elders, the uniqueness of the program, and the cost and quality of the workshop.
 Priority will be given to artists who have a strong workshop plan, showing detailed concepts and a focus on working with the Seniors and Elders.
 Consideration of how they would involve mentoring a Young Artist would be an asset.